samyrd309/Requerimientos--Criterios--Caso/Documentos/Requerimiento, Criterios de aceptacion,, casos de prueba.md

 ## Functional
 * It must be possible to insert values ​​in a range greater than 0 and less than 2000000.
 * The system must accept only numeric values ​​per screen.
+* The system must not accept empty values.
 * The system must present the decimal values ​​entered per screen, in Roman numerals.
 ## Non-Functional
 * Roman numerals I, X, C, and M must be repeated three times when writing a composite number.